Singular cscK metrics on smoothable varieties: Introduction

 \section{Introduction}

 A central theme in complex geometry for decades has been the search for canonical metrics on K\"ahler manifolds.
 In dimension one, Poincar\'e's uniformization theorem establishes the existence of metrics with constant Gaussian curvature on any compact Riemann surface.
-Constant scalar curvature K\"ahler metrics (cscK) are natural generalizations in higher dimensions, garnering extensive attention in the literature (see the surveys \cite{Boucksom_2018, Donaldson_2018_2} and references therein for in-depth overviews details and numerous works on cscK metrics).
+Constant scalar curvature K\"ahler metrics (cscK) are natural generalizations in higher dimensions, garnering extensive attention in the literature (see the surveys \cite{Boucksom_2018, Donaldson_2018_2} and references therein for in-depth overviews, details, and numerous works on cscK metrics).

 A special instance of cscK metric is the K\"ahler--Einstein metrics, which has attracted the intensive focus on K\"ahler geometry.
-Landmark contributions in this area include Yau's resolution of Calabi's conjecture \cite{Yau_1978}, and Chen--Donaldson--Sun's resolution \cite{Chen_Donaldson_Sun_2015} to the Yau--Tian--Donaldson conjecture on Fano manifolds.
+Landmark contributions in this area include Yau's resolution of Calabi's conjecture \cite{Yau_1978}, and the resolution of the Yau--Tian--Donaldson conjecture on Fano manifolds by Chen--Donaldson--Sun \cite{Chen_Donaldson_Sun_2015} (see also \cite{Tian_2015}).

 The Yau--Tian--Donaldson (YTD) conjecture asserts that, on a polarized manifold $(X,L)$, the existence of cscK metrics in $c_1(L)$ is equivalent to an algebro-geometric notion called "K-stability".
 Recent significant advancements by Darvas--Rubinstein~\cite{Darvas_Rubinstein_2017}, Berman--Darvas--Lu~\cite{Berman_Darvas_Lu_2020} and Chen--Cheng~\cite{Chen_Cheng_2021_2} have established an analytic characterization on compact K\"ahler manifolds.
 Specifically, the existence of unique cscK metric in a K\"ahler class is equivalent to the coercivity of the Mabuchi functional.
 On a polarized manifold $(X,L)$, Boucksom--Hisamoto--Jonsson~\cite{Boucksom_Hisamoto_Jonsson_2019} demonstrated the implication of coercivity of Mabuchi functional to uniform K-stability (see \cite{Dervan_Ross_2017, Dervan_2018, SD_2018, SD_2020} for the related results in the transcendental setting).
 Conversely, C. Li~\cite{Chi_Li_2022_2} showed that the uniform K-stability for filtrations implies the coercivity of Mabuchi functional.
 The remaining challenge in the (uniform) YTD conjecture lies in proving the uniform K-stability for filtrations derived from K-stability.